gw-ospo/curioss-patterns/facilitate-connections-at-open-source-conferences.md

 I attended an event where organizers added a color to your name badge to signal the topic you wanted to talk about.
 At the reception that evening, I saw another attendee with the same color badge and we immediately started talking.
 I definitely appreciated it and I think it made it much easier for people to have an initial conversation.

-## Additional learning from GW OSPO
+## Additional learning from GW Open Source Program Office
-We had a “Contributors Hub” at our GW OSCON with coffee, food and tables for sponsors and GW organizations.
-We scheduled long breaks throughout the day and encouraged attendees to go check it out.
+We had a “Contributors Hub” at GW OSCON with coffee, food and tables for sponsors and GW organizations.
+We scheduled long breaks throughout the day and encouraged attendees to check it out.

-We included an [open source art activity](https://gw-ospo.github.io/gwoscon2025/) to guide people to make their first open source contribution.
+We also included an [open source art activity](https://gw-ospo.github.io/gwoscon2025/) to guide people to make their first open source contribution.
 This was a simple photo of a drawing uploaded to our project.
 Each new merged PR was displayed on a big screen using p5.js.

 ## Additional learning from University of California Davis OSPO, UC OSPO Network
 Something I've seen at an event is attaching ribbons to the bottom of your name badge to represent a number of topics that you may want to talk about with others.
 This worked really well.